Dog & Cat Desexing Surrey Hills

 -

-- Desexing female dogs before their first cycle substantially decreases their risk of developing mammary tumours and cancer.
+- Desexing female dogs before their first cycle significantly reduces their risk of developing mammary tumours and cancer.

-- Desexing your female dog or cat can prevent unwanted "in heat" cycles and eliminate the risk of attracting unwanted males to your home.
+- If you desex your female dog or cat, you can prevent them from going into heat and attracting unwanted males to your home.

-- Desexing your pet can decrease antisocial behaviour and aggression, especially in male animals.
+- If you desex your pet, you can prevent the occurrence of antisocial behaviour and aggression, especially in male animals.

-- By desexing your pet, you can avoid the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing.
+- Desexing your pet can eliminate the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing, especially for male cats.

-- If you desex your pet, you can prevent the occurrence of fighting with other animals of the same sex and species, especially male cats.
+- Desexing your pet can eliminate the risk of fighting with other animals of the same sex and species, especially male cats.

 - Desexing your pet can enhance their chances of having a longer and healthier life.

-- If you desex your pet, you can enjoy reduced council fees.
+- Desexing your pet can lead to reduced council fees.

-Common questions we are asked include:-
+Common questions we are asked include:

-Desexing your pet will not affect their personality, but it can decrease aggression in male animals.
+Desexing your pet won't affect their personality, but it can decrease aggression in male animals.
 Your male dog is likely to behave better around other male dogs and male cats are less likely to fight.
 Male animals can also become friendlier toward their owners, especially male cats.
 All pets are less likely to try to escape and roam.
 The guarding instinct is retained, so your dog will continue to guard you and your house.

-Please note that overfeeding, not desexing, is the main cause of obesity in pets.
-After desexing, your pet's dietary requirements may change, and they may need to be fed less, depending on their breed, age, and activity level.
-If you require further information, please do not hesitate to get in touch with us.
+It's important to note that overfeeding is the main cause of obesity in pets, not desexing.
+After desexing, there may be a change in your pet's dietary requirements, and they may need to be fed less than before, depending on their breed, age, and activity level.
+For more information, please feel free to contact us.

-In Australia, having a litter does not change your cat or dog's personality or make them happier.
-Unwanted kittens and puppies are often euthanised, so we do not encourage new litters unless they are wanted and can be cared for properly.
-Early desexing also helps reduce the risk of mammary tumours in female dogs.
+In Australia, having a litter does not improve your cat or dog's personality or happiness.
+Unwanted kittens and puppies are still put down, so it is not recommended to have litters unless they are wanted and can be cared for.
+Early desexing also reduces the risk of mammary tumours in female dogs.

 What to do before the surgery.